 You should enable virus protection on the Service Monitor server, using antivirus software.
 Active scanning of drives and memory should be performed during off-peak hours.
 Please exclude from scanning the "CSCOpx" folder.
 You may experience delays, and performance may be degraded, when the virus protection software is scanning all files.
 Service Monitor has undergone interoperability testing with the following:

 – (Optional) Cisco Security Agent 5.2.0

 Check Routing and Firewalls

-Make sure that any firewalls between the Service Monitor server and the Cisco Unified Communications Manager, TFTP server, and Cisco 1040s are configured to allow management traffic through.
+Make sure that any firewalls between the Service Monitor server and the call manager, TFTP server, and Cisco 1040s are configured to allow management traffic through.
 See the "Port Availability" section below for information on which ports should be opened.

 Also make sure that there is connectivity between devices and the Service Monitor server.
 Even if a route exists to a network behind a device, it does not mean that one exists to (and from) the device itself.

 Table 4 lists the ports used by Service Monitor.
 These ports should not be scanned.